Discover the hidden treasures of this coastal Egyptian gem.

 Italian House (Casa d’Italia)

-This historic building reflects the strong European influence that once shaped much of the city’s architecture.
-Its Art Deco details and older design styles still stand out along the waterfront district.
+This historic building reflects the strong European influence that once shaped much of the city.
+Its Art Deco details and older design still stand out near the waterfront.

 Old Quarter

-Meanwhile, the streets near Gomhoreya Street offer some of the most atmospheric walks in the city.
-Old villas, weathered balconies, and colorful facades help showcase the multicultural history that once made Port Said one of the Mediterranean’s busiest trading ports.
+Meanwhile, the streets near Gomhoreya Street offer some of the most interesting walks in the city.
+Old villas, worn balconies, and colorful buildings help show the mix of cultures that once made this area a busy trading hub.

 Port Said: Things to Do (On Your Own)